BlairCurrey/swe-salary-predictor/analytics/README.md

 `baselin-retrainer.ipynb` is a retraining proof of concept that utilizes are minimalistic model from `baseline.ipynb`.

 `model.ipynb` is where I am building the full model that will utilize more features and be used in the final application.
+This was developed on Google Colab.